MaBoShi: The Three Shape Arcade

 MaBoShi: The Three Shape Arcade (Maboshi's Arcade in North America) is a puzzle video game developed by Mindware and published by Nintendo for the Wii.
 It was released on the WiiWare service.
 Its Japanese title is Katachi no Game: Maru Bou Shikaku (カタチのゲーム まるぼうしかく).
 It was released in 2008, in Europe on August 29, in Japan on October 7, and in North America on December 29.

 MaBoShi allows players to use their Miis as avatars in the game, as well as send replays to other players via WiiConnect24.
-In addition, players are also able to download a version of the game for Nintendo DS via Wi-Fi.
+In addition, players are also able to download a version of the game for Nintendo DS via DS Download Play.

 Gameplay

 The game features three minigames, Circle, Bar, and Square, each played differently but with the same objective (scoring one million points) and played on the same screen.
 Each game can either be played separately or in combination with one or both of the others simultaneously played by other players, with gameplay in one game interacting with and affecting the other games.